 While it is early to assess the impact of the contests, most of the participating GPs experienced an immediate effect.
 Instances were reported of groups of parents visiting the schools the next day to question the authorities.
 Elected representatives said that the results were an eye opener and the ‘all-is-well’ myth was destroyed.
 Preliminary evidence indicates that the initiative is gaining visibility in terms of GP members visiting schools, quality of Mathematics learning being discussed in GP meetings, circulars being sent by GP heads to parents on measures taken to improve school quality, and so on.
 Within a fortnight, the results were also shared with SDMCs, Taluk Panchayats (block level) and Zila Panchayats (district level) to facilitate discussions on the status of learning in government schools and take follow-up action.

-Besides, this intervention was a step towards closing the gap between the ‘experts’ and ‘non-experts’ with regards to
+Besides, this intervention was a step towards closing the gap between the ‘experts’ and ‘non-experts’ with regards to education, and strengthened the community and local agencies to push for corrective measures to make schools more accountable.

 - ASER is the largest citizen-led survey in India that provides information on children’s school enrolment and basic learning levels across the country.